Phoenician Ship

 Relief of boat with several men in profile with spears inside, surrounded by water, fish, and octopuses.

 Phoenician ship in Assyrian relief from palace of Sennacherib (reigned 705–681 BCE), Nineveh.
 Transport galleys flee Tyre in the face of Sennacherib’s attack in 701 BCE.
 Soldiers and passengers stand on the upper deck while oarsmen row from the lower decks.
 See also Destruction of City and Capture of Inhabitants in Assyrian Relief.
-References to Phoenician ships and shipping include the expert sailors Hiram sent to join King Solomon’s fleet in 1 Kings 9:27, references to Phoenician ships in the Latter Prophets, and Jonah’s attempted flight Tooltip info icon on a ship, to evade his divine mission of exhorting Nineveh to repent.
+References to Phoenician ships and shipping include the expert sailors Hiram sent to join King Solomon’s fleet in 1 Kings 9:27, references to Phoenician ships in the Latter Prophets, and Jonah’s attempted flight on a ship, to evade his divine mission of exhorting Nineveh to repent.

 Credits